GlitchyZorua/windows93-code-archive/README.md

 ## Many thanks to litevx for saving this archive.
 You have my respect <3
-## This Repo can't be licsensed.
+## This Repo can't be licensed
-The archive might have files that has different linseses.
+Some files might be protected by MIT, Or CC.

 You are advised to download them at your own risk!